neoncortex/joker/README.md

 * http://websitex.com  # hyperlink

 The : is used to point to a page in document, time in a video/audio file, line number in a file, and if you are using nvim as in the joker.example, it can be used to pass a pattern, like: <stdio.h>:/#define.
 This will place the cursor in the first #define ocurrence after opening the file.
-You can pass any nvim command since it's using the + (see nvim(1):129, nvim(1):134, nvim(1):141).
+You can pass any nvim command since it's using the + (see nvim 0.3.4: nvim(1):129, nvim(1):134, nvim(1):141).
 You can use that to create sort of links in files, you just need unique text pattern.

 For nvim, I added to the init.vim:<br />